mirsahebali/questions/docs/21-days-plan/README.md

 - You're free to use any React framework but Next.js v13 is prefered
 - Styling UI frameworks like (Chakra and Daisy) is not allowed during development
 - The commits should be make every day with a good commit message and reported issues and self diagnosed bugs
+- Deploy it using vercel or any other platform of your choice